Régional 1

-The Régional 1, formerly Division d'Honneur or Honneur Ligue is the common generic name for the highest level football league competitions run by each of the 13 Regional Leagues in France.
-Together, these league competitions serve as the sixth division of the French football league system, promoting clubs into the Championnat National 3, subject to certain criteria being met.

-The name is also given to the highest level football league competitions in the French overseas territories of Guadeloupe, French Guiana, Martinique, Mayotte and Réunion.
+The Régional 1, formerly known as the Division d'Honneur, is the generic name for the sixth-tier football league competitions run by each of the 13 regional leagues in France.
+Clubs may be promoted from these leagues into the Championnat National 3, subject to certain criteria.
+The name is also used for the highest level of football in the French overseas departments and regions of Guadeloupe, French Guiana, Martinique, Mayotte and Réunion.